WallyZambotti/OVCC/README.md

 Compiling OVCC

-Once AGAR 1.6.0 and SDL2 are installed clone this OVCC repository change into the top directory and locate the makefile.
+Once AGAR 1.6.0 and SDL2 are installed clone this OVCC repository change into the top directory make.

-Edit the two first lines of the makefile to reflect you environment:

-export TARGETOS = Linux  # options are Linux or Mingw

-export TARGETARCH = AMD  # options are AMD (Intel) or ARM

-Then make.
+$ make

 ------------